AboutCodingBE/a-tale-of-change/a-tale-of-change.md

 # A tale of change

 This is an experience driven exercise for starting developers.
-The aim of this exercise is to bring insight in some fundamental software design principles: Connascence, coupling, cohesion and abstraction.
+The aim of this exercise is to bring some insight in a handful of fundamental software design principles: Connascence, coupling, cohesion and abstraction.

 This is a scripted exercise.
 The point is that you follow the script which will lead you into some hopefully insightful